The 5,000-year struggle to align the heavens with the clock and what happened to the missing ten days.

 Librería: Reuseabook, Gloucester, GLOS, Reino Unido

 Paperback.
 Condición: Used; Good.
 Dispatched, from the UK, within 48 hours of ordering.
 This book is in good condition but will show signs of previous ownership.
 Please expect some creasing to the spine and/or minor damage to the cover.
-Damaged book.
-Slightly damaged in some way typically, a grazed corner or torn cover.
-Nº de ref. del artículo: CHL7745994
+Damaged cover.
+The cover of is slightly damaged for instance a torn or bent corner.
+Nº de ref. del artículo: CHL3992447

 Librería: Kennys Bookstore, Olney, MD, Estados Unidos de America